yunfanLu/Awesome-Events-Deep-Learning/2-Event-Only/2.1 Image-Video Reconstruction/Learning to Reconstruct High Speed and High Dynamic Range Videos from Event.md

 4) Although substantial efforts have been made to improve the XX, it still remains unknown how XX.

-5) This triggers us to develop proper xx.
+5) This triggers us to develop proper.

 6) In the experiment, we empirically set XX.